The content has been provided by a third party not affiliated with E*TRADE. The material is for educational purposes only.

 Taxation and Mutual Funds

 Mutual funds and other funds deserve some special considerations.
 Shares of the fund act the same in terms of short-term and long-term capital gains as stocks and bonds.
 Dividends or interest that is passed through is taxed, as it would be normally.
 The main difference is with the fund's internal capital gains.
-If the fund distributes capital gains from its underlying investments, investors gain at the fund manager's whim.
-A taxable investor would be better off waiting to invest if a mutual fund is about to make a capital gains distribution.
+If the fund distributes capital gains from its underlying investments, investors report gain at the fund manager's whim.
+An investor may be better off waiting to invest if a mutual fund is about to make a capital gains distribution.

 Offsetting Gains with Losses